Gary A. Fenner: Federal judicial service

 Fenner was nominated by President Bill Clinton on December 13, 1995, to be a United States District Judge of the United States District Court for the Western District of Missouri, to a seat vacated by Scott Olin Wright.
 He was confirmed by the United States Senate on July 10, 1996, and received his commission on July 25, 1996.
 He assumed senior status on September 8, 2015.

+Undisclosed luxury travel

+In May 2024, NPR revealed that Fenner had received free travel in December 2021 to the Breakers Colloquium, a privately funded legal seminar hosted at The Breakers resort in Palm Beach, Florida, but had failed to disclose this on his required annual financial disclosure report for that year, in violation of federal law.
+In response, Fenner told NPR, "I’m embarrassed about the fact that somehow that was overlooked by me.
+But I don’t have really an excuse for it, and I’m going to correct it."